 4. Get Better Shoes

-The shoes you wear can certainly have an impact on the health of your back.
+The shoes you wear can certainly have an impact on the health of your back and may actually be one of the best and most obvious lower back pain remedies.
 High heels are known to contribute to problems in many people.
 However, simply wearing flat shoes is not necessarily the answer.
 Appropriate arch support and cushioning of the foot is vital, and doing so may significantly aid in pain management.
 The way that your shoes fit is another important factor: if they are too tight, resulting in foot pain may cause you to change the way you walk, and that can lead to stress on the back.
 Similarly, wearing shoes that are too big can cause you to compensate by changing your gait.
 Getting orthotic insoles is one way to maximize proper mobility and comfort and get rid of back pain.

 5. Reduce Your Stress